ADAM0912/An-empirical-generalization-metric-for-deep-networks/README.md

 </p>

 ## Installation
+To set up the environment:
 ```
 conda env create -f environment.yml
 ```

 ## Running
-You might use `CUDA_VISIBLE_DEVICES` to set proper number of GPUs, and/or switch to CIFAR100 by `--dataset cifar100`.
+You might use `CUDA_VISIBLE_DEVICES` to set proper number of GPUs, and/or switch to CIFAR10 by `--dataset cifar10`.
 **(1) linear probe**

 First, Apply linear probe to your model and save the result for future use.